ImperialCollegeLondon/rse_further_git_course/episodes/l1-06-releases_tags.md

 Congratulations, you have made your first release!
 You can share the link to this page with others if you want to notify them of the release.
 Alternatively, users can find your release from the repo's main page by clicking on "Releases".

+> ## Exercise: Publish another release
+>
+> Now try creating another release corresponding to a newer version of the recipe,
+> following the same steps you did for `v0.0.1`.
+>
+> Your first task will be to choose a sensible version number for the release, using
+> semantic versioning.
+This is necessarily a bit subjective, but you should be able to
+> justify your decision 🙂.
+>
+> End by pushing the tag to GitHub and issuing another release, with an appropriate
+> description.
+>
+{: .challenge}

 {% include links.md %}